top of page

 There are a few ways to park at the VA:

 1. Employee Parking Garage - requires a PIV for entrance.
-On your first day bring a copy of your drivers license, registration, insurance, and this vehicle registration form to the VA police office in the basement (GE-270).
+On Mondays, bring a copy of your drivers license, registration, insurance, and this vehicle registration form to the VA police office in the basement (GE-270).
 They will activate your badge to enter the garage.

 2. Parking lot near Building 6 - this often fills up very quickly, you show your ID to the police officer at the front entrance and drive past the patient parking to the back of the hospital